Home: Military Comms: WW1 FULLERPHONE MK3 FIELD TELEPHONE

 WW1 FULLERPHONE MK3 FIELD TELEPHONE

-Captain Fuller later Colonel, invented this form of military field telephone.
-Because of the internal buzzer unit (chopper) it could transmit Morse via only one wire, using the ground as the other connection.
-There was a Mk1 and Mk2 version also used during WW1, this unit is dated 1920.
+Captain Fuller later Colonel, Invented this form of military field telephone.
+Because of the internal buzzer unit (chopper) it could transmit Morse simultaneously with speech, the Morse being virtually unnoticed, or undetectable making the system more secure, encryption would have improved this further.
+There was an Mk1 and Mk2 version also used during WW1, this unit is dated 1920.
+Eventually Algernon Clement Fuller 1885-1970 became a Major General.

 Your comments: